-The appeal must be made in writing to the Chair of the hearing panel within five working days of receiving written notification of the outcome.
+The appeal must be made in writing to the Chair of the hearing panel or Headteacher/Head of Service (depending on whether the case progressed to hearing) within five working days of receiving written notification of the outcome.
+If the complaint was originally against the Headteacher/Head of Service, this would be sent to their line manager.
 The appeal letter must clearly set out the appellant's (ie the Complainant) specific concerns and the basis for those concerns.
 The letter should be accompanied by any additional evidence to be presented in support of the appeal.
 If the appellant does not wish to provide any supporting evidence, they must confirm this in their letter of appeal.
 They may not be able to use evidence not previously provided at any appeal hearing.
 The appellant should also name any witnesses they wish to call and to indicate whether they will be accompanied by a companion or trade union representative.